-Figure 1, showing county-specific TCA and SNAP caseload trends, displays the countyspecific trends of TCA paid caseload and SNAP paid caseload to advance understanding of the growing gap between quite stable TCA caseloads and increasing SNAP caseloads.
-Each countyspecific graphic uses a single common y-axis (vertical) scale for ease of interpretation of the TCA and SNAP trends.
+Figure 1, showing county-specific TCA and SNAP caseload trends, displays the county-specific trends of TCA paid caseload and SNAP paid caseload to advance understanding of the growing gap between quite stable TCA caseloads and increasing SNAP caseloads.
+Each county-specific graphic uses a single common y-axis (vertical) scale for ease of interpretation of the TCA and SNAP trends.
 However, because the magnitude of the respective caseloads is so different among the five counties, the y-axis (vertical) scale differs among the five graphs-no two are the same.
-The substantial growth of the SNAP paid caseload over the years observed (July 2006-March 2014) is apparent for each of the counties, as is the relative stability, and much lower level, of the TCA paid caseload over the same four years.
+The substantial growth of the SNAP paid caseload over the years observed (July 2006-May 2016) is apparent for each of the counties, as is the relative stability, and much lower level, of the TCA paid caseload over the same time period.

-2.7.7 Figure 4 Methodology
+2.7.6 Figure 2 Methodology

-Figure 4 is a graphical representation of the data presented Table 4 presented in the preceding five sections.
+Figure 2 is a graphical representation of the data presented Table 4 presented in the preceding five sections.
 This two part Figure, separating the county-specific top 10 stable new hire trends for the two age groups of welfare recipients, highlights recent leveling off of the hires ratio trends, particularly in Baltimore City and Prince George's County, and the differences in the ratio levels among the five counties.